 Deckard finds that Zhora is an exotic dancer at the club and she uses artificial snakes in her performances.
 Deckard poses as an irritating private eye investigating abuses by club owners who may spy on female performers.
-Zhora sees through Deckard's ruse, beats him violently, and dashes from the club into the streets.
+Zhora sees through Deckard's ruse, beats him violently, and dashes from the club into the overcrowded streets.
 Deckard quickly catches up and chases her until he's able to shoot her.
 Zhora crashes through several plate glass windows and falls to the street, dead.
 When a passerby examines Zhora, they see the snake tattoo under her ear.

 Pris wakes up in Sebastian's apartment.
-She talks to him about his strange skin condition, "Methuselah syndrome," which makes him age quickly -- he is only 25, but looks older.
+She talks to her host about his strange skin condition, "Methuselah syndrome," which makes him age quickly -- he is only 25, but looks older.
 Suddenly, Roy appears (likely summoned there by Pris).
 He sadly shares the news that Zhora and Leon are both retired.
 Roy and Pris reveal to Sebastian that they are both Nexus-6s and they need to get help for Pris or she'll die.
 Pris proves to Sebastian that she's artificial by grabbing an egg from boiling water and tossing it to Sebastian, who finds it too hot to handle.
 Roy notices that Sebastian plays chess and asks him about his opponent, who is Tyrell himself.
 Roy convinces Sebastian to use his connection to Tyrell to arrange a personal meeting.
 Sebastian reluctantly agrees.

 Roy and Sebastian go to Tyrell's pyramidal home and take an elevator to his penthouse.
 They are stopped as a security measure but are allowed to proceed when Sebastian voices two moves to Tyrell himself that win the chess match they'd been playing; the last move is given to him by Roy.
 In Tyrell's bedchamber, Roy confronts his creator, saying specifically he wants an extension of his short lifespan and calls Tyrell "father."
 (In the 1982 Theatrical and 1992 Director's editions, Roy says "fucker" in place of father.)
 Tyrell explains, with technical details, that artificial beings like Roy have been permanently designed not to live longer than their lifespan and that no known biological process has yet been able to change that.
 Roy becomes more despondent, telling Tyrell he's done "questionable things."
 Tyrell patronizes him, saying he's also accomplished great things.
 Roy, still despondent, first kisses Tyrell, then begins to crush his skull, poking his thumbs through his creator's eyes.
 Tyrell falls dead and a horrified Sebastian, unable to escape, is killed off screen by Roy.

 Deckard flies in his car to the sector where J.F.
 Sebastian lives.
 He receives a report from Bryant, who tells him that Tyrell is dead and Sebastian has been found dead at the same scene.
 Deckard places a call to Sebastian's apartment claiming to be a friend.
 Pris answers the call but hangs up without a word.
 Deckard has to move his car when some street people climb on the back, apparently hoping to scavenge parts they can sell.
 Deckard enters Sebastian's apartment and searches for evidence or leads.
 The apartment is full of lifelike toys and mannequins.
 As Deckard searches the mess, he is surprised by a disguised Pris, who assaults him using acrobatics.
 As she performs a series of back flips to finish Deckard off, he shoots her through the abdomen.
-She twitches violently for a few moments before Deckard shoots her twice more and finally kills her.
+She spasms violently for a few moments before Deckard shoots her twice more and finally kills her.

-Roy finds Pris dead and kisses her lifeless lips.
-Deckard shoots at him, and Roy chides him that he's "not being very sporting to shoot an unarmed man."
+Roy arrives and finds Pris dead and kisses her lifeless lips.
+Deckard shoots at him, and Roy chides him that he's "not being very sporting to fire on an unarmed opponent."
 Roy stalks Deckard, seizing Deckard's hand through a wall and deliberately dislocating and breaking two of his fingers in memory of Zhora and Pris.
 Deckard escapes to an upper floor in the building but is easily found by Roy, as he howls from the pain of trying to reset one of his fingers.
 Deckard keeps moving, but is in great pain and drops his gun.
 Roy is already showing signs of his own impending death -- he stabs himself through the hand with a large nail to temporarily stabilize his condition.
 Deckard seizes an opportunity to beat Roy with a large pipe but he cannot incapacitate Roy, whose superhuman strength is too much for Deckard.
 Deckard eventually escapes to a window ledge.
 Deckard climbs to the roof, but Roy appears moments later.
 Deckard tries to jump to another roof across the street.
 He nearly plummets, hanging on by one hand.
 Roy makes the jump quite easily and peers over the ledge at Deckard, saying "Quite an experience to live in fear, isn't it?
 That's what it is to be a slave."
 Deckard slips and Roy catches his arm with one hand, dragging him to safety.
 Roy sits down near him, holding a dove he found on the other roof, and tells Deckard that he's seen more in his short life than most humans would see in a full lifetime.
 Roy is saddened by the idea that all the memories he's acquired will be lost "like tears in rain."
 Then, echoing the last thing Leon said to Deckard, Roy says "time to die" -- but he's referring to himself.
 As he finally dies, the dove in his hand flies off.
 In the original theatrical version (1982), the rain has stopped and the dove flies toward a clear blue sky.
 In the Final Cut (2007), the rain continues and the dove flies toward an overcast sky.
 Deckard notes that the replicants only want the same things that humans do.